dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 type: blog
 ---

 Creating platforms on top of Kubernetes is not an easy task, but some tools will make your life easier when doing so.
-There seems to be a trend in the Cloud-Native space where the Kubernetes API is extended to serve as the Platform interface for Development teams to request the resources they need to do their work.
-We have seen how this can be achieved [with tools like Crossplane in this other blog post](https://blog.crossplane.io/crossplane-and-dapr/), but this time we will look into [Kratix](kratix.io), a project born to help Platform builders build flexible platforms.
+There seems to be a trend in the Cloud-Native space where the Kubernetes API is extended to serve as the Platform interface for development teams to request the resources they need to do their work.
+We have seen how this can be achieved [with tools like Crossplane in this other blog post](https://blog.crossplane.io/crossplane-and-dapr/), but this time we will look into [Kratix](kratix.io), a project born to help platform builders build flexible platforms.

 In this blog post, we will be using Kratix to define and provision development environments that are Dapr-enabled.
 This enables teams working in these environments to write applications that are aware of the Dapr components (databases, message brokers, secret stores, etc.) that are available without worrying about where these components are running or how to connect to them.
-By using Dapr alongside Kratix we enable Platform teams not only to provision application infrastructure, but also to expose these components by using a set of APIs defined by the Dapr project.
+By using Dapr alongside Kratix we enable platform teams not only to provision application infrastructure, but also to expose these components by using a set of APIs defined by the Dapr project.

 It is essential to note that [Kratix and Crossplane play nice together](https://www.syntasso.io/post/kratix-and-crossplane), so everything discussed in [my previous blog post](https://blog.crossplane.io/crossplane-and-dapr/) also applies to Kratix.
 Take a look at the Kratix Marketplace to see which tools are already integrated into Kratix: [https://kratix.io/marketplace](https://kratix.io/marketplace), as today we will be looking at the Dapr integration.